Air date: November 20, 1959

 - Both get what they want at the end (Being alone to read for Bemis, Being the best pool player for Cardiff) but suffer harsh consequences (Bemis is unable to get new glasses to read, Cardiff has to spent his entire afterlife defending his title and nothing else).

-- Fate Worse than Death: In his newfound isolation, Bemis finds all he has to look forward to now is eating, smoking, and reading the same half of a newspaper over and over.
+- Fate Worse than Death: In his newfound isolation, Henry finds that all he has to look forward to now is eating, smoking, and reading the same half of a newspaper over and over.
 Forever.
 The loneliness and boredom nearly drive him to shoot himself.

 - And by the end, he has it even worse.

-- Five-Second Foreshadowing: Bemis reads the headline about the H bomb and five seconds later an atomic bomb destroys the city.
+- Five-Second Foreshadowing: Bemis reads the headline about the H-Bomb during lunch.
+Five seconds later, an atomic bomb destroys the city.